B2B Saas Authentication

 Reconciling data models

-Stytch's B2B SaaS multi-tenant data model
+Overview of Stytch's data model

 1. A Stytch Organization is the top-level “tenant", which groups one or more Members together within your application.